 So how do things add up?
-Is there a clear favorite between the Sony RX10 III and the Sony RX10 III?
-Below is a summary of the relative strengths of each of the two contestants.
+Is the Sony RX10 III better than the Sony RX100 IV or vice versa?
+The listing below highlights the relative strengths of the two models.

 - Easier setting verification: Has an LCD display on top to control shooting parameters.

 - More tele-reach: Has a longer tele-lens for perspective compression and subject magnification.

 - Longer lasting: Can take more shots (420 versus 280) on a single battery charge.

 - Better sealing: Is weather sealed to enable shooting in dusty or wet environments.

 - More modern: Is somewhat more recent (announced 9 months after the RX100 IV).

 Reasons to prefer the Sony Cyber-shot DSC-RX100 IV: